 Follow these best practices for associating nodes with environment node groups:

 pp_environmenttrusted fact, or a similar custom fact, to define which environment each node belongs to.
 Write a rule in each environment group that uses

 pp_environmentor your custom fact to match nodes.

-See if other facts or trusted facts can be used to create rules that match nodes to one and only one environment group
+- See if you can use other facts or trusted facts to create rules that match nodes to one, and only one, environment group.

-If trusted facts, custom facts, or other facts cannot be used to determine node environments, use pinning.
+- If you can't use trusted facts, custom facts, or other facts to determine node environments, use pinning.
 Pin each node to only one environment group.

 - Specify the Git branch corresponding to the environment.